frameworklori/planets2/Planets.md

 to keep the flame alive,
 to carry the last breath
 of a fading civilization.
+## For Those Who Favor Mars

+• You carry a bold spirit of adventure
+• Courageous and driven to win
+• Always eager to conquer the unknown

+But sometimes, you forget to look back at yourself.
+If humanity does not change its own flaws, then even a new planet won’t save us.

+We would only repeat the same mistakes, again and again — an endless cycle.

+So ask yourself:
+How many Mars do we have left to call home?

 ## Jupiter-
 he illusion of Authority